cl-unrc-lab/Tolerange/README.md

 We provide 5 main examples with several configurations each.

 * *the memory example*, this is our running example in the paper
-* *nmr-proc-mem*, the NMR example also described in the paper,
+* *nmr-proc-mem*, the NMR, it consist of several processor and voters,
 * *nmr*, pretty similar example to the memory with no refreshing,
-* *Hamming(7,4)*, the hamming code for 3 parity bits,
+* *Hamming(7,4)*, the Hamming code for 3 parity bits,
-* *Hamming(15,11)*, the hamming code for 4 parity bits.
+* *Hamming(15,11)*, the Hamming code for 4 parity bits.
 The tool times out for this example.

-Also, scripts for generating tests are found in tests/scripts.
-To generate all tests use:
+The scripts for generating all the tests are found in tests/scripts.
+To generate the tests use:
 `./generate-tests` in folder `bin/`

 To replicate all experimental results run the script: `./test` in folder `bin/`, to obtain better running times use the script `./test-gurobi`, but you need to have installed gurobi in this case.

 # Installation:
-This distribution comes with binaries, thus you can execute the tool without compiling, in that case you can skip this section.
+This distribution comes with binaries, thus you can execute the tool without compiling it,  you can skip this section unless you want to generate the binaries again.

 ## Ant installation
 For compiling the tool you will need the ant tool.
 If you have ant already installed you can skip this step, otherwise this distribution provides the package *ant_1.10.11-1_all.deb* and you can install ant (in Ubuntu)